Our FAQs offer answers to some most common questions on the coronavirus.

 Portfolio rebuilding has been successful.
 We closed 2021 with 17.8% net growth in our development financing portfolio to € 995.9 million (close to the portfolio size at the start of 2020: € 1,064.6 million).
 By March 2022 we had achieved further portfolio growth of 1.9% to reach € 1,015.2, once again exceeding € 1 billion and consolidating our post-Covid-19 recovery.
 Net asset value (NAV) per share rose to € 213.58 in 2021 but then in Q1 2022 declined to € 212.24 as a result of the net loss .
 Portfolio at risk, represented by the PAR 90 percentage of loans with repayments at least 90 days overdue, closed 2021 at 5.5% but, with global market uncertainty again on the rise, rose to 6.3%, above our target threshold of 6%.
 Member capital has recovered and returned to stability after falls in 2020.
 With a return to growth in disbursements, net liquidity reduced in 2021 from 33.1% to 21.5% and in Q1 2022 to 20.3%, still sufficient to support further lending and share redemptions.

 How has Covid-19 affected Oikocredit’s term investments and other liquid assets?More questions

-How do you expect the coronavirus will affect Oikocredit going forward?More questions
+Do you expect the coronavirus to continue to affect Oikocredit going forward?More questions

 You might also be interested in: